agi-brain/xuance/docs/source/documents/api/learners/marl/ippo.rst

   This method performs a single update step for the IPPO learner based on the given experience sample.

-  :param sample: A dictionary contianing necessary experience data that is sampled from experience replay buffer.
+  :param sample: A dictionary containing necessary experience data that is sampled from experience replay buffer.
   :type sample: dict
   :return: The information of the training.
   :rtype: dict